Homecoming Float in the Parade at General Beadle State College, 1965

 "Army -McCarthy hearings" from Senate Caucus room in Washington D.C., 1954

-The Karl E. Mundt Film Collection is a collection of audio-visual materials produced by Senator Karl E. Mundt during his 36 years in Congress.
-The bulk of the collection is recordings of his bi-weekly address, “Your Washington And You On The Air”, which began as a television broadcast in the 1960s.
-The recordings feature discussion between Senator Karl E. Mundt and guests about various topics such as proposed legislation, congressional committees, South Dakota history and economics, and election campaigns.
-Included in the collection are some documentary films and broadcast news pieces featuring Senator Mundt.
-The digitization of this collection was funded by a grant from the South Dakota Humanities Council.
+The Karl E. Mundt Film Collection contains audio-visual materials produced by Senator Karl E. Mundt during his 36 years in Congress.
+The bulk of the collection is recordings of his bi-weekly address, “Your Washington And You On The Air,” which began as a television broadcast in the 1960s.
+The recordings feature discussion between Senator Karl E. Mundt and guests about various topics such as proposed legislation, congressional committees, and economics.

-The Karl Mundt Archives is a repository of historical materials that some may consider objectionable, offensive, or bigoted.
+The Dakota State University Archives is a repository of historical materials that some may consider objectionable, offensive, or bigoted.
 Primary source materials are important resources in the study of culture and society.
 We take our responsibilities in preserving and cataloging these materials seriously.
 We provide access to these materials for the purpose of scholarly research and analysis.

-The Karl Mundt Archives recognizes that materials exist in the collection that contain offensive language, images, or other forms of objectionable media.
+The Dakota State University Archives recognizes that materials exist in the collection that contain offensive language, images, or other forms of objectionable media.
 These materials are documentary, and were created within the context of their original time-period.

 Preserving and providing access to these materials does not endorse any attitudes, behaviors, or prejudices therein.
-The Karl Mundt Archives is committed to upholding principles of free and open access to unmodified historical information, and endorses a commitment to diversity and inclusion.
+The Dakota State University Archives is committed to upholding principles of free and open access to unmodified historical information, and endorses a commitment to diversity and inclusion.